How to upload and share a font on Sketchbug

 6. Upload

-Click upload.
-The font is saved to your account under Your fonts.
+Click Upload font.
+The font is saved to your account under Your fonts, with the style you chose.

 7. Share it with the community

-Switch to the Your fonts tab, find the font you just uploaded, and click the Share button.
+Switch to the Your fonts tab, find the font you just uploaded, and click Share.
 Once shared, it appears in the Community tab for everyone to browse, like, and save.
+The style you picked on upload is shown on the card and used when people filter the library.

 Using your font while you sketch